USDA & QAI Organic Certification

 For Many Small Farmers, Being Certified ‘Organic’ Isn’t Worth the Trouble

-The USDA certification is arduous and costly to maintain for small micro-farms, so some community farmers are finding alternate ways to assure buyers that their produce is pristine.
+The USDA certification is arduous and costly to upkeep for micro-farms.
+So small community farmers are finding alternate ways to assure buyers that their produce is pristine.
 It’s not necessarily prohibitive startup costs that turn small farms off of the organic certification process.
-However, the required recordkeeping and hoop jumping can be unmanageable.
+The required record-keeping and hoop jumping can be unmanageable.

-Farmers with a certification are only inspected by the USDA once a year, but they are required to keep daily records of everything, from how often they irrigate to total hours spent weeding.
+USDA certification requires a farmer to keep daily records of everything.
+This includes how often they irrigate to total hours spent weeding.
 And the more diverse the crop, the more complicated the paperwork.
-Complicating matters is attempting to adhere to very strict USDA standards such as not sharing equipment with a sister farm, even if it’s a necessary practicality between neighboring small farms.
+Another very strict USDA standard is not sharing equipment with a sister farm.
+Sometimes, this a necessary practicality between neighboring small farms.
 Playing by the organic-certification rules is an increasingly inorganic day-to-day process.

-Instead of relying on third-party certificates, we personally take the time to visit and investigate our local farm sources, which is worth so much more than any label one can buy.
-Unfortunately, we cannot do this with all of our non-local ingredients from around the country and the world, so this is when we use the certifications to assist in curating our ingredients for the best assured quality.
+Instead of relying on third-party certificates, we personally take the time to visit and investigate our local farm sources.
+The hands-on direct investigation is worth so much more than any label one can buy.
+Unfortunately, we can’t do this with all of our non-local ingredients from around the world.
+This is when we use the certifications to help in curating our ingredients for the best assured quality.